stephenjsweeney/tbftss/README.md

 # tbftss
 2D mission-based space shooter, based on the Battle for the Solar System space opera novel trilogy.

+The develop branch on GitHub (https://github.com/stephenjsweeney/tbftss) is where all the dev work happens.
+Stable(ish) releases will go in to master.

 Website: www.battleforthesolarsystem.com
 Email: stephenjsweeney@battleforthesolarsystem.com